 - Waking up frequently in the night to urinate

-- For central sleep apnea, waking up sudden with shortness of breath
+- For central sleep apnea, waking up suddenly with shortness of breath

 Because these breathing problems happen during sleep, people are often not aware that they have sleep apnea, and a family member or significant other is often the first person to spot the problem.